 - The international services office at the host site can provide information about how to go about renting or buying a phone.

 - Frequently, though not always, incoming calls on these phones do not cost anything so this can be a good way to stay in contact.
-HOWEVER, do NOT neglect to get any phone numbers of your student's dorm room, apartment, etc.
+HOWEVER, do NOT neglect to get any phone numbers of your student's dorm room, apartment, on-site program office, etc.

 MAIL: Some countries have better mail systems than others.
 Often the question isn't "if" it will arrive but "when".